 Leash training is particularly important given the size of this dog, so be sure to stay on top of it from puppyhood.
 Your Pyrenean Mastiff will enjoy taking long walks with you.
 But, it will be hard to control them if they aren’t well behaved!
 Aside from the need to stretch their legs, Pyrenean Mastiffs aren’t particularly interested in strenuous activity.
 More consistent, but slower-paced exercise is good for them.

 The Karakachan, also known as the Bulgarian Shepherd, is a large dog with a heart to match.
 They were bred by nomadic shepherds who settled in Bulgaria and Greece, with the need for a dog who could help protect their flocks.
-Their dense undercoats are essential to keep them warm in cold temperatures– especially on nights they have to guard their sheep.
+Their dense undercoats are essential to keep them warm in cold temperatures– especially on nights when they are guarding sheep.
 Their sense of duty can make them excellent guardians of the home, as they are wary towards strangers.

 However, they have a deep loyalty to their families and will often be very sweet and patient to the members of their pack.
 You can lessen aggressive tendencies by socializing them from puppyhood.
 Try not to keep your Karakachan in smaller areas like apartment complexes.
 They need large, open spaces where they can roam.
 Beyond this, they can also be quite noisy given how alert they are.